"Entrust your works to the Lord, and your plans will succeed" Proverbs 16:3

 This is something most people take for granted and most companies don’t bring up.
 You need to understand what is covered under your warranty.
 Some warranties cover only the areas treated, while others cover the entire structure.

 • Warranties that cover “treated areas” only – This is important to consider.
-In almost all circumstances, there are possible termite entry points that can not be identified.
+In almost all circumstances, there are possible termite entry points that cannot be identified.
 And many times, companies choose not to treat areas inside (such as plumbing penetrations).
 If your warranty only covers “treated areas”, you may have to pay more money later on to have your termite company treat areas they originally missed.

 • Warranties that cover the “entire structure” – This is the ideal warranty to have.
 This type of warranty covers you, even if your termite company has missed areas inside.